 SimpliSafe also has a slight edge on equipment costs—its keypad and base station cost around $66 less than the equivalent from Cove.
 Additionally, SimpliSafe sells a temperature sensor, doorbell camera, smart lock, and siren—four pieces of equipment Cove doesn't have.
 But SimpliSafe's equipment costs and overall selection are nearly identical to Cove's.

 We're big fans of SimpliSafe's online shop that offers both pre-made equipment packages and a build-your-own system option.
 Although we prefer the option to customize your system, the equipment packages are helpful for those of us who have trouble deciding which equipment to buy for our homes.

 Unlike Cove security, SimpliSafe doesn't offer a financing option for equipment, so you'll need to swallow the costs up-front when you buy an alarm system.
 But it's worthwhile considering SimpliSafe's superior equipment selection with a video doorbell and smart lock.
-It's still a trade-off since SimpliSafe doesn't have two of Cove's most potent devices: an outdoor security camera and a carbon monoxide detector.
+It's still a trade-off since SimpliSafe doesn't have Cove's most potent device: an outdoor security camera.

 SimpliSafe's base monitoring plan may cost the same as Cove's, $14.99 a month but offers more favorable warranty terms: three years of coverage versus one year.
 This makes SimpliSafe the better option for protecting your equipment without mobile app controls.

 If you value having the convenience of a smart lock and doorbell camera, SimpliSafe is a better wireless security system than Cove.
 But SimpliSafe doesn't quite match Cove's monitoring services and warranty, especially when you pay for the pricier monitoring plan.
 Read more about why we love SimpliSafe in our full SimpliSafe review.

 Cove: Best monitoring